uqee/coretechs-stackedit-workspace/Documents Odds96/New June2021/Help-English.md

 ## Can I send ERC-20 tokens to my Ethereum deposit address on Odds96?
 The Ethereum deposit address on your account has been created for receiving Ethereum coins only.
 Sending any other ERC-20 currency tokens to this address will result in the loss of your deposit.

-## Is there a transaction fee for deposits?
-We do not charge any additional fees for making deposits, however, blockchain networks might do so.

 # Withdrawals
 ## How can I make a withdrawal?